13 Best Cycling Sunglasses in 2026 and how to choose them – from Cheap to Pro

 Sunglasses lenses differ in how much light they let through or, on the contrary, in the amount of light absorbed, there are 4 standard categories based on their level of absorption.
 Category 2 (38% to 82% absorption) is ideal for the most common outdoor uses, including cycling.

-.Hydrophobic: the rain will drop away, leaving the lenses clear from water
+.Hydrophobic: the rain will drop away, leaving the lenses clear of water

 .Scratch-resistant